dekaikiwi/dekaikiwi.github.io_middleman/source/notes/java_arraycopy.html.md

 Obvious in hindsight :)

-Anyway this nugget is more of less just an exercise to help try and plant the behavior of the `System.arraycopy` method in my head.
+Anyway this note is more of less just an exercise to help try and plant the behavior of the `System.arraycopy` method in my head.

 There's quite a bit going on in the parameter list, so seems quite easy to forget :/ Seems like the sort of method that needs a googling every time it gets used!